KTH-dESA/GSA_Spatial_temporal/README.md

-# Global Sensitivty Analaysis - Spatial and temporal analysis for energy access
+## Global Sensitivity Analysis - Spatial and temporal analysis for energy access

 This repository is for the paper